cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

         +  `quarantined`: preserve only flagged files in `./zeek-logs/extract_files/quarantine`
         + `all`: preserve flagged files in `./zeek-logs/extract_files/quarantine` and all other extracted files in `./zeek-logs/extract_files/preserved`
         + `none`: preserve no extracted files
+* **Enter maximum allowed space for Zeek-extracted files (e.g., 250GB) or file system fill threshold (e.g., 90%)**
+    - Files [extracted by Zeek](file-scanning.md#ZeekFileExtraction) can be periodically pruned to ensure the disk storage they consume does not exceed a user-specified threshold.
+See the documentation on [managing Malcolm's disk usage](malcolm-config.md#DiskUsage) for more information.
 * **Expose web interface for downloading preserved files?**
     - Answering **Y** enables access to the Zeek-extracted files path through the means of a simple HTTPS directory server at **https://<Malcolm host or IP address>/extracted-files/**.
 Beware that Zeek-extracted files may contain malware.
 * **ZIP downloaded preserved files?**